codydaig/serverscripts/afterhours.md

 List All Chained Rules
 `iptables -L`

-List ALl rules as if they were commands
+List All rules as if they were commands
 `iptables -S`

 Flush your Settings to Default